-Although there are already 8,986 food pantries across all 50 states already registered on AmpleHarvest.org, the key to the continued success of AmpleHarvest.org is increasing the public awareness of the effort.
+Although there are more than 8,0006 food pantries across all 50 states already registered on AmpleHarvest.org, the key to the continued success of AmpleHarvest.org is increasing the public awareness of the effort.

 As more pantries and gardeners learn about it, more food will find its way from backyard gardens to the kitchens of those who need it most.

 You can help in two equally important ways.

 - Visit AmpleHarvest.org/local to see the 4 simple steps you can take to make sure your community is taking full advantage of what AmpleHarvest.org is doing in the rest of America.

 - You can help to sustain AmpleHarvest.org’s efforts by making a monetary contribution.
 Donations of $1,000 or more earn a special listing on the AmpleHarvest.org site (and our eternal gratitude).
 However, any contribution, large or small, one time or recurring is greatly appreciated and will help AmpleHarvest.org diminish hunger in America.
 AmpleHarvest.org, Inc. is a 501(c)(3) charitable organization (EIN #27-2433274)

 We’re very sorry to hear about your situation.
 Many people across the country are having similar difficulties.